-Tips To Prevent Hip Pain During Pregnancy
+Can You Prevent Hip Pain During Pregnancy?

-- Standing or sitting for too long might cause hip pain in pregnancy; so you must rest and relax whenever possible.
+- Standing or sitting for too long might cause hip pain in pregnancy; so, you must rest and relax whenever possible.

 - Whether you are standing, sitting, or sleeping, your posture should be right.
 Leaning back for a long time could put pressure on your lower back and hips, so avoid doing that.